christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 ## Introduction
 Now, we are ready to start working with microprocessors.
 For this course, we will use the [Arduino Nano](https://store.arduino.cc/usa/arduino-nano) which is a small board based on the [ATmega328P](https://www.microchip.com/wwwproducts/en/ATmega328p) microcontroller.

 To directly program the Arduino Nano, you will have to use C++.
 Learning two programming languages at once is not easy.
-What we have done instead, is upload code to the boards so that you can control it by sending commands from your computer through UART (see definition above).
+What we have done instead, is upload code to the boards so that you can control it by sending commands from your computer through UART (see definition below).
 In Python, you will write code that runs on your computer, and that will send messages to the Arduino to control it.
 We will use the Arduino-Python library to achieve this.

 This module relies on a lot of concepts and technologies, some of which you may not have hard of before.
 There is a glosary and theory section at the end of the lab that you can refference.

 ## Task 1: Getting Familiar with the Breadboard
-To verify how the breadboard is connected, use a multimeter to probe the pins.
+To understand how the breadboard is connected, use a multimeter to probe the pins.

 Some questions to consider:
 - Which setting on the multimeter should you use to determine which pins are connected and which are not?